171930433/vtk-examples/src/PythonicAPI.md

-[ImplicitQuadric](/PythonicAPI/ImplicitFunctions/ImplicitQuadric) | Create an ellipsoid using an implicit quadric [ImplicitSphere](/PythonicAPI/ImplicitFunctions/ImplicitSphere) | Demonstrate sampling of a sphere implicit function [ImplicitSphere1](/PythonicAPI/ImplicitFunctions/ImplicitSphere1) | Demonstrate sampling of a sphere implicit function [SampleFunction](/PythonicAPI/ImplicitFunctions/SampleFunction) | Sample and visualize an implicit function.
+[ImplicitQuadric](/PythonicAPI/ImplicitFunctions/ImplicitQuadric) | Create an ellipsoid using an implicit quadric [ImplicitSphere](/PythonicAPI/ImplicitFunctions/ImplicitSphere) | Demonstrate sampling of a sphere implicit function [ImplicitSphere1](/PythonicAPI/ImplicitFunctions/ImplicitSphere1) | Demonstrate sampling of a sphere implicit function [Lorenz](/PythonicAPI/Visualization/Lorenz) | Visualizing a Lorenz strange attractor by integrating the Lorenz equations in a volume.
+[SampleFunction](/PythonicAPI/ImplicitFunctions/SampleFunction) | Sample and visualize an implicit function.
 [SmoothDiscreteFlyingEdges3D](/PythonicAPI/Modelling/SmoothDiscreteFlyingEdges3D) | Generate smooth surfaces from labeled data.